Bee-Ring/ina-viam-module/README.md

 ### 2. Add to robot configuration

-Copy the binary to the robot (system where viam-server is running) and add the following to your configuration:
+Copy the binary to the robot (system where viam-server is running) and add the following to your configuration to use as a sensor:

 ```
   "components": [